Theatre for a New Audience

 Organization

-Founded in 1979 by visionary Jeffrey Horowitz, Theatre for a New Audience (TFANA) is a New York home for Shakespeare and other contemporary playwrights, which nurtures artists, culture, and the community.
+Founded in 1979 by visionary Jeffrey Horowitz, Theatre for a New Audience (TFANA) is a New York home for Shakespeare and contemporary playwrights, which nurtures artists, culture, and the community.
 With Shakespeare as its guide, TFANA explores the ever-changing forms of world theatre and builds a dialogue spanning centuries between the language and ideas of Shakespeare and diverse authors, past and present.

 TFANA has grown from a small theatre into a nationally and internationally renowned modern classical theatre, mounting several productions each season, exploring the endless forms of theatre from around the world, and creating a dialogue between Shakespeare and a range of plays from the past and present about our world.
 Each season an audience of 30,000 to 50,000 patrons attend TFANA’s productions.